srijanpal07/autonomous-drone-for-dynamic-smoke-plume-tracking/README.md

 ### Run install script:

-The install script is configured to install ROS Melodic and the dependencies needed to run yolov8 and Stable Baselines3 PPO.
+The install script is configured to install ROS Melodic and necessary dependencies for running YOLOv8 and Stable Baselines3 PPO.

-Have to run this install scripts multiple times after the system automatically gets rebooted untill it shows "Completing Installation of Dependencies ..." on the terminal
+May need to run the installation script multiple times after the system automatically reboots until you see the message "Completing Installation of Dependencies ..." in the terminal.
+To execute the script, use the following commands:
 ```bash
 cd ~/gaia-autonomous-drone/src/autonomous-drone-for-dynamic-smoke-plume-tracking/install_scripts
 bash install_jetson_dependencies.sh
 ```

-To further optimize RAM space to run deep learning and deep reinforcement learning models, follow the additional steps mentioned in this link - https://www.jetson-ai-lab.com/tips_ram-optimization.html
+To further optimize RAM for running deep learning and deep reinforcement learning models, refer to the additional steps outlined in this link - https://www.jetson-ai-lab.com/tips_ram-optimization.html

 ### Building the ROS Package: